cloudsnippets/cloudsnippets-blog/ruchira/The Evolution of the Cloud.md

 PaaS enabled people to focus on applications and delegate the platform concerns.
 The customer simply consumed the functionality.
 Updates and upgrades were done centrally.
 Customers paid for the software on a subscription basis — rent.

 This was called Software as a Service (SaaS).
-This enabled the centralization of software deployment and operating as a software for even individual developers.
+An individual developer could now operate as a software business.

 ## The Frontier